geodes-sms/gentleman/docs/concept.md

 - **default** `[string]`: Default value.
 This value is assigned to all newly created instance.
 - **length** `[string]`: Number of characters of the sequence.
 This property can be constrained to a fix value or a range.
+- **value** `[number]`: Value assigned to the instance.
+This property can be constrained with a Regex pattern or a match against the start or end of the sequence.
 - **values** `[set:string]`: List of valid sequences.
 This property can be used to restrict the list of accepted string values.

 ### Number